pvaidya56/covid-19-tracker/README.md

 [Click here](https://covid-19-tracker-8f7fe.web.app/)

-This was a side project built during my Full Stack Developement program at Lambda School.
-Project goals included using technologies such as React, Chart.js, leaflet and Firebase for deployement
+COVID-19 Tracker Project goals included using technologies such as React, Chart.js, leaflet and Firebase for deployement

 Originally I wanted to build an application that allowed users to track COVID-19 cases around the world.
 I started this process by using the `create-react-app` boilerplate, then bringing in data from  https://disease.sh/